 The Associate Vice President shall investigate the complaint as may be appropriate and make reasonable efforts to resolve the matter.
 The investigation shall be informal but thorough, affording all interested persons an opportunity to submit evidence or other relevant information.
 The Associate Vice President shall provide a written response to the student within 20 working days of receipt of the written complaint.

-If the complainant is not satisfied with the decision of the Associate Vice President, a written appeal stating why the decision is incorrect may be made to the President's Office within 10 working days of receipt of the determination statement from the Associate Vice President.
-The President or his/her designee shall review the determination of the Associate Vice President and send a written decision to the complainant within 30 days of receipt.
+If the complainant is not satisfied with the decision of the Associate Vice President, a written appeal stating why the decision is incorrect may be made to the Chief Officer of Diversity and Multiculturalism's Office within 10 working days of receipt of the determination statement from the Associate Vice President.
+The Chief Officer of Diversity and Multiculturalism or his/her designee shall review the determination of the Associate Vice President and send a written decision to the complainant within 30 days of receipt.

-The decision of the President shall be final.
+The decision of the Chief Officer of Diversity and Multiculturalism shall be final.

 Use of this grievance procedure does not limit an individual's pursuit of other remedies, including the right to pursue a complaint with the U.S. Department of Education, Office of Civil Rights.